ReqwerT/labfortasks/README.md

 - Created a system configured for automatic dual boot,
 - Provided automatic access to the OMV virtual machine via shared disks, regardless of the operating system booted, and ensured that the OMV VM automatically starts at every startup.
+- All of this can be done in about an hour with just the `vagrant up` command.

 ## Steps I Performed